algolia/algoliasearch-netlify/docs/Extraction.md

 All root-level properties are a computation of multiple selectors, with a fallback.
 We might change the extraction logic to add more properties, but **we won't remove root-level properties without a proper deprecation period**.

 All properties that aren't marked as optional are present in the final record.
 Others can be missing if the Algolia Crawler couldn't find any relevant information.

+### Default schema

+By default, the Netlify plugin will try to extract one record per webpage, with the following schema:

 ```ts
 {